£3,500.00

 Unit 12: Research in health and social care

-1.Research is important in order to predict and establish trends, possible outcomes and health needs relevant to care service provision and disease control.
+Unit content 1.Research is important in order to predict and establish trends, possible outcomes and health needs relevant to care service provision and disease control.
 In order to move or progress practice in health and social care forward, research based evidence in strategic areas is needed.

 High standards are expected when research is carried out which involves patients and members of the public, therefore research governance are a collection of crucial processes to ensure that these standards are met.
 They include: ethical approval, research and development approval, evidence of informed consent and where clinical interventions are taking place, evidence of appropriate safety procedures.